 What Does “error: failed to push some refs to” Mean?

-your local changes to a remote repository, but the remote repository has commits that you do not have in your local history.
+This common Git error occurs when you try to git push your local changes to a remote repository, but the remote repository has commits that you do not have in your local history.
 Git prevents the push to avoid overwriting the remote changes and losing commit history.

 This typically happens when another team member has pushed their changes to the same branch after you last pulled from it.